risk-first/website/menagerie/Complexity-Risk.md

 ### Protocols And Types

 As we saw in [Communication Risk](Communication-Risk), whenever two components of a software system need to interact, they have to establish a protocol for doing so.
-As systems become more complex, and the connectedness increases, it becomes hard to manage the risk around versioning protocols.
+As systems become more complex, and the connectedness increases, it becomes harder to manage the risk around versioning protocols.
 This becomes especially true when operating beyond the edge of the compiler's domain.

 Although type checking helps mitigate [Protocol Risk](Communication-Risk#protocol-risk) in the small, when software systems grow large it becomes hard to communicate their intent and keep their degree of connectivity low, and you end up with the Big Ball Of Mud: